 We’ve covered a lot of ground, but here’s the cliff notes version:

 To get the most cash value early, and still maximize the internal rate of return of your money over your lifetime, you need a specially designed policy.
-This policy starts with a dividend-paying whole life policy with a reputable mutual insurance company.
+This starts with dividend-paying whole life insurance with a reputable mutual life insurance company.
 It’s then designed with a mix of base premium, paid-up additions, and a term rider to accelerate your access to cash value up front.
-And you’ll want to add the waiver of premium rider to ensure your policy will self-fund in the event of a disability.
+And you’ll want to add the waiver of premium rider to ensure your plan will self-fund in the event of a disability.

-This way, you can use your policy right away and maximize your policy’s performance over time.
+This way, you can use the cash value right away and maximize your performance over time.

-Specially designed insurance is the solid foundation that you need to be able to maximize the Privatized Banking function of the policy to invest in other assets for cash flow and accelerate your path to time and money freedom.
+Specially designed insurance is the solid foundation that you need to be able to maximize cash value life insurance to invest in other assets for cash flow and accelerate your path to time and money freedom.

 And no matter how good a product or design may be, there’s no “one-size fits all.”
-Modifications and alterations are needed, depending on your age, health, the way you want to utilize your policy, the length of time you want to fund the policy, and how much premium you have to put into your Privatized Banking system.
+Modifications and alterations are needed, depending on your age, health, the way you want to utilize your policy, the length of time you want to pay premiums, and how much premium you have to put into your Privatized Banking system.

 This is the reason you shouldn’t try to DIY and educate your life insurance agent.
 Make sure you are working with someone who already understands what you want to accomplish and can best help you achieve long-term success.